 Continuing-track candidates who have responsibility for teaching one or more credit classes must complete this section.

 CALS requires that Section 6 (including selected syllabi, etc.) be sent to outside evaluators.

 Section 7.
-Evaluation of Teaching and Teaching Portfolio
+Evaluation of Teaching and Recommendations for Provost Award

-All unit-level committees are required to review candidates’ Teaching Portfolios and observe their teaching to assess the effectiveness of the course, including the course design and outcomes assessments.
-This evaluation must be included in this section and also incorporated into the departmental recommendation letter.
-This review is to include:
+All unit-level committees are required to submit a memo with a peer review of the teaching.
+This peer review memo must be included in this section and also considered in the departmental recommendation letter.
+This memo is separate from the letter in which the committee makes its recommendation on promotion and is to include:

-Important link for unit head/committee: Peer Review of Teaching Protocol developed by the Office of Instruction and Assessment.
+Peer Review of Teaching Protocol developed by the Office of Instruction and Assessment when conducting teaching observations.

 Section 8.
-Service and Outreach Portfolio (optional for tenure-track faculty)
+Portfolio to Document Leadership in Service and Outreach

 Continuing-track candidates who have responsibility for a major Extension program must complete this section.
 A description of three or four major components of the candidate's program should be clearly stated.
 These efforts should coincide with the stated program thrusts in the position description.
 Include the purpose and objectives of the program, the target group, and expected results.
 Specify indicators by which objectives can be measured.

 The section on program implementation should summarize what was accomplished in relation to previously stated objectives, including activities, services, seminars, products, contacts, teaching hours, and grants.
 Do not list every event or activity separately.